SGpp/DisCoTec/paper.md

 used by `DisCoTec`, without requiring any multi-scale operations.
-An additional feature of `DisCoTec` is the possibility of performing widely-distributed simulations of higher-dimensional problems, where multiple HPC systems collaborate to solve a joint simulation, as demonstrated in [@pollingerLeveragingComputePower2023].
+An additional feature of `DisCoTec` is the possibility of performing widely-distributed simulations of higher-dimensional problems, where multiple High-Performance Computing (HPC) systems collaborate to solve a joint simulation, as demonstrated in [@pollingerRealizingJointExtremeScale2024].
 Thus, `DisCoTec` can leverage the compute power and main memory of multiple HPC systems, with comparatively low and manageable transfer costs due to the combination technique.